davemurphysf/DaveMurphy-SDK/README.md

 Params:

--   movieId: the id of the specific movie to fetch
+-   `movieId`: the id of the specific movie to fetch
--   limit (optional): Maximum number of results to return
+-   `limit` (optional): Maximum number of results to return
--   page (optional): Which page to start returning items
+-   `page` (optional): Which page to start returning items
--   offset (optional): The number of results to skip before returning
+-   `offset` (optional): The number of results to skip before returning

 ## Types